HarborNAS/webui/docs/contributing_code.md

 # Contributing Code

-TrueNAS is an open-source project, and we welcome contributions from the community.\
+HarborNAS is an open-source project, and we welcome contributions from the community.\
 Our code is licensed under GPL-3 license.

 We've created this document to explain how to contribute to the project.